jeffersonmwatati/Data-Analysis-Using-Excel-Mini-Projects/1 Project for Electronic Data.md

 ---

-### 2. Compute Bonus Points per Sales Representative

-Each salesperson earns Bonus points based on the following criteria:
+### 2. Each salesperson earns Bonus points for the sales of each product type based on the following criteria; insert a column Bonuspoint and compute the points of each sales person.

 | Condition | Points Awarded |
 |-----------|----------------|